 On a recent stay in the Ocala National Forest, my family and I spent a day exploring Juniper Springs Recreation Area.
-From Jacksonville, Juniper is just under two hours away and would make a perfect day trip destination.
+From Jacksonville, Juniper is just under two hours away and would make a perfect summer day trip destination.

 Right past the Old Mill is the Juniper Creek Nature Trail.
 It’s an easy walk, that is a must do in the park.
 The trail is about .75 miles each direction and is a wheelchair and stroller accessible.
 The nature trail takes you over a bridge where you can get a glimpse of bubbling Fern Hammock Springs.
 If you like to hike make sure to check out the other trails in the park as well.